KathiSa/climateindoorsimulation/Occupancy.md

 1. "Create Occupancy": After the data was verified in the table click "Create Occupancy" to upload data.
 2. "Success - Successfully created a custom occupancy": This message will be display after occupancy was created successfully

 To upload the custom occupancy data it is necesssary to click the button "Create occupancy".
-This button will only only work if the data in the table was verified successfully.
+This button will only work if the data in the table was verified successfully.
 If the occupancy file was created successfully the message "Success" will be displayed.
 After the file was created it is possible to proceed to the next page Room Parameters.
-If now the button "back to coosing an occupancy file" is clicked now, after the custom occupancy was created, the filename "Simulation_OCP.csv" will be displayed as uploaded file (following screenshot).
+If now the button "back to coosing an occupancy file" is clicked, after the custom occupancy was created, the filename "Simulation_OCP.csv" will be displayed as uploaded file (following screenshot).

+It is not possible to delete the file, to use another file, upload a new file and the current file will be overwitten.

 ![Custom Occupancy filename](images/ocp_custom_filename.png)
 *Figure 11: custom occupancy - filename*

-1. If the user click "Back to coosing an occupancy file" after a Custom occupancy table was successfuly uplaoded the data is saved in the file "Simulation_OCP.csv".
-To change this and upload a new file click "choose file", the "Simulation_OCP.csv" file be deleted and a new file is uploaded.
+1. If the user click "Back to coosing an occupancy file" after a custom occupancy table was successfuly uplaoded, the data is saved in the file "Simulation_OCP.csv".
+To change this and upload a new file click "choose file", the "Simulation_OCP.csv" file will be overwritten and a new file is uploaded.